AdobeDocs/analytics.en/help/analyze/ad-hoc-analysis/c-reports-traffic.md

 ---
 description: Traffic sources reports give you in-depth insight into how visitors interact with your website.
-seo-description: Traffic sources reports give you in-depth insight into how visitors interact with your website.
-seo-title: Traffic Sources reports
 solution: Analytics
 title: Traffic Sources reports
 topic: Ad hoc analysis